computablelabs/compspec/TopLevelSpec.md

 diminish.
 However, this timeline may be extended, so validators will likely play a crucial role in the ecosystem for some time.

+#### Proof Storage

+Proof validators are responsible for storing all validated proofs.
+These proofs must be retrievable upon request.

+#### Proof Validation

+The proof validators must be able to run cryptographic software validating zk-STARK correctness.

 ## Forwarding Looking Research